List of Art Deco theaters in Metro Manila: Saint Cecilia's Hall

 Saint Cecilia's Hall is located at St. Scholastica's College Manila.

+Saint Theresa's College Auditorium

+This theater, which was completed in 1940, is located on San Marcelino Street and was renamed the Adamson University Theater.
+It was remodeled in 2004, and its most notable streamline moderne features that remain are the circular windows near the top of the sides of the building.

 U.P.
 University Theater

 This theater was on Taft Avenue.

+Wilfrido Ma.
+Guerrero Theater

+Located at the second floor of Palma Hall, University of the Philippines Diliman.

 Zorilla Theatre

 A former venue for Spanish-language and Tagalog-language stage performances which was located along Recto Avenue.

 Movie theaters

 Avenue Theater

 Another architectural work by Juan Nakpil was the Avenue Theater, whose construction was completed in 1938.
 Located on Rizal Avenue in Santa Cruz, when the theater opened it had a 1,470 seating capacity with its lobby bearing a Belgian marble finish flooring and exclusively showing Paramount Pictures films in the Philippines.
 First-run movies of Warner Bros., First National, Columbia Pictures Corp., United Artists Corp., and R.K.O.
 Radio Pictures Corp. were also shown.
 At one point, the building housed a hotel and also served as office space.
 In 2006, it was demolished to make way for a parking lot, as realty costs were too expensive for it to be maintained.
-As of 2013, this site is occupied by Padi's Point, and behind it is a parking lot.
+As of 2013, this site was occupied by a branch of Padi's Point restaurant, and behind it is a parking lot.
+The restaurant has since been demolished, and now the site is being redeveloped.